Is Vitamin Water Good for You? An RD Answers

 Vitamin Water is a brand with a name that’s suggestive of health and wellness.
 The brand has a beautifully simple catchphrase for their drinks: “great taste. more nutrients. win win.”

 But what’s actually in Vitamin Water besides water and vitamins?
-Does the product contain research-backed ingredients for optimal health?
-Does it contain any questionable additive ingredients?
-And what do medical experts have to say about Vitamin Water?
+Does it contain research-backed ingredients for optimal health?
+Does it contain any unhealthy ingredients?
+And did the Focus version really improve our focus when we tested it?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Vitamin Water and Vitamin Water Zero (the zero-sugar version) to give our take on whether the drinks are good for you or if they’re a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Vitamin Water and Vitamin Water Zero (the zero-sugar version) to give our take on whether or not the drinks are good for you.

-The ingredients in the Focus version of Vitamin Water, which has a Kiwi-Strawberry flavor, are shown above.
+The ingredients in the Focus version of Vitamin Water, which has a Kiwi-Strawberry flavor, are shown below:

 There are a number of ingredients that may be questionable from a health perspective.